 YOU MIGHT ALSO LIKE : COMMUNICATION SKILLS TRAINING

 Part 1- Introduction round

-The first 4 to 5 minutes of the test are devoted for the introduction of the candidate.
+The first 4 to 5 minutes of the test are devoted to the introduction of the candidate.
 So, in this time period, you have to give a short intro of yours.
 You will be asked some personal questions regarding –

 - Your profession

 - Your family members

 This is an important session of the test.
 Here, the examiner will give you a card on which a topic title will be written.
 Your task is to give a two-minute talk on that topic.
 You will be given one minute for thinking and note-making.
 A pencil and a paper will be handed over to you to write the key points of the speech.
 You need good confidence for this round because no time is spared for rehearsals.
 You have to give your best in the first attempt itself.

 In the last 4 to 5 minutes you will have a discussion with the examiner.
 The topic on which you spoke in the 2nd part will be the main topic of interaction.
 The examiner will ask you some questions based on that topic.
 And you have to answer them fluently.